 I have owned mine for over three years, and used it 1-4 times a month.
-I live in florida so we mow the grass year round.
+I live in Florida so we mow the grass year round.
 The batteries are about as strong as when I got them.
 Being AGMs/SLA, they should last 3 years, and then I expect to replace them.
-As long as they are kept charged they should last even longer. deep long discharge damages them.
-It does not get weaker as you mow.
-The rest of the mower is pretty tough. the electric motors will hopefully run forever.
+As long as they are kept charged they should last even longer.
+Deep long discharge damages them.
+The rest of the mower is pretty tough. the electric motors will hopefully last.
 Run time is about an hour.
 The weak link is the charger.
 I am on number 3-- two replaced under warranty.
-Make sure that works. a new one is $300.
+Make sure that works.
+A new one is $300.
 A new battery pack is about $700-800.
 It's the same body as their gas machine from the past.
 So that part is still strong.
 I believe it gets poor reviews because it is so much more gentle than a gas machine.
 Good luck finding one.
 If they were so bad they would be for sale everywhere--but I have noticed they are hard to find used.
 If you get it cheap and buy a new battery pack that should equal years of gas free mowing.

 Update December 2014: